-You can play cards and make moves in any order, including alternating between the two.
-Just make sure you keep careful track of how many moves you've made and how many cards you've played, so that you perform the required numbers of each.
-Some cards may indicate they can only be played either before or after making all your moves.
+Note that you can play cards and make moves in any order, including alternating between the two.
+Just make sure you keep careful track of how many moves you've made and how many cards you've played so that you perform the required numbers of each.